-So instead of scribbling on post-it notes which get lost around the house, I jot down the information into my homeschool and day planner.
+So instead of scribbling on post-it notes which get lost around the house, I jot down the information in my homeschool and day planner.

-It’s all in your Homeschool and Day Planner!
+It’s all in your Homeschool & Day Planner!

 The monthly calendar gives an overview of the month.